angular-architects/ngrx-toolkit/docs/docs/mutations.md

 saveToServer: httpMutation<void, CounterResponse>({
   // ...
-  // Passing in custom option.
+  // Passing in a custom option.
 Need to import like:
   // `import { switchOp } from '@angular-architects/ngrx-toolkit'`
   operator: switchOp,
 }),